I am asked all the time, “How many maintenance planners and supervisors do we need?

 Figure 1.
 The number of planners and foremen needed primarily depends on the level of expertise among the repair personnel, and how well the data and spare parts are organized.

 I think supervisors, planners, and repair personnel mainly build reliability.
-Therefore, it’s important to consider the workload of your supervisors and planners.
+Therefore, it’s important to consider their workload.

 How much interaction do their workers need?